Bauer warned about his 'FREE JOE KELLY' cleats

 Kelly was banned for eight games after the league said he intentionally threw at Houston Astros third baseman Alex Bregman and shortstop Carlos Correa in a late-July game.
 Kelly appealed, and the suspension, which will begin when he comes off the injured list, was reduced to five games.

+In a second tweet, Bauer said he planned to give away the cleats to a person who purchased a T-shirt on his website of a goat with Kelly's sad face that said "DEAL WITH IT."
+In the tweet, Bauer said all proceeds would go to Kelly's charity of choice.

+You must buy this shirt before 11:59pm EST tonight from my site to be eligible for a chance to win.
+ALL proceeds will be going to Joe Kelly's charity of choice.https://t.co/FdToKgCk1J— Trevor Bauer (@BauerOutage) August 19, 2020

-MLB contacted the Reds and said the cleats are against the footwear regulations bargained by the league and the MLBPA, sources said.
+MLB contacted the Reds and said the cleats are against the footwear regulations bargained by the league and the Major League Baseball Players Association, sources said.
 When a team official suggested Bauer intended to wear them, sources said, the league said that if umpires saw him sporting the shoes, he could be removed from the game.

 The footwear regulations state that "MLB and the Player's Club will each have discretionary rights to deny any proposed design" and that "approval will not be unreasonably withheld."
 Players' cleats, the regulations say, "may contain writings, illustrations, and messages."
 While Bauer said he believes the shoes fall within the regulations, wearing them could lead to punishment, according to the regulations: "Players will be subject to progressive discipline for wearing designs that were not submitted for approval or for wearing footwear during a game that was denied approval by MLB or the Player's Club."